ModelInference/dinv/README.md

 # Installation
 -----------------------

-DInv is written in [ go lang ](http://golang.org/) and requires a working installation of [Daikon ](http://plse.cs.washington.edu/daikon/).
-The following instructions are for Ubuntu 14.04
+DInv is written in [go lang](http://golang.org/) and requires a working installation of [Daikon](http://plse.cs.washington.edu/daikon/).
+The following instructions are for Ubuntu 14.04.

-The latest version of go is available through the apt package manager
+The version of go available through the apt package manager is out of date.
+Please [download go from the offical website](https://golang.org/dl/) and follow the [installation instructions](https://golang.org/doc/install#install) to setup a go workspace.
-    sudo apt-get install golang

 (Note that DInv cannot be compiled using gccgo.
 Running DInv with gccgo will cause spurious errors.)

 DInv is built to run within a standard go workspace environment.
 Go workspaces provide a mechanism for importing, and running the source code of bitbucket and github repositories.
 This interface is used throughout the installation, and is necessary for the instrumentation process.
-For detailed instructions on how to configure a go workspace  see [ how to write go code ](http://golang.org/doc/code.html#Organization)
+For detailed instructions on how to configure a go workspace see [how to write go code](http://golang.org/doc/code.html#Organization).

-The `GoPath` environment variable is a reference to the root of your go workspace.
+The `GOPATH` environment variable is a reference to the root of your go workspace.
 This variable must be set to use both the `go get` instruction, as well as our example programs.

+DInv uses mercurial for source control management.
+If not already installed, get it with `apt-get install mercurial` or from the [official website](https://www.mercurial-scm.org/).

 To clone the repository run the following commands